ResNet After All? Neural ODEs and Their Numerical Solution: Algorithm for step size adaptation

-Although the Neural ODE achieves good accuracy independent of whether the vector field has adapted to the solver or not, if theoretic results of ODEs are to be applicable to Neural ODEs, it is paramount to find a solution corresponding to an ODE flow.
-To ensure this, we propose an algorithm that checks whether the continuous property is preserved and adapts the step size if necessary.
+Although Neural ODEs achieve good accuracy for a large variety of solver configurations, if theoretic results of ODEs are to be applicable to Neural ODEs, it is paramount to find a solution corresponding to an ODE flow.
+To ensure this, we propose an algorithm that checks whether the Neural ODE remains independent of the specific train solver configuration and adapts the step size for fixed step solver and the tolerance for adaptive solvers if necessary.
+The proposed algorithm tries to find solver settings throughout training which keep the number of function evaluations small, while maintaining continuous semantics.

+It is important to note that adaptive step size methods with one fixed tolerance parameter do not solve this issue, as embedded methods can severely underestimate the local numerical error if the vector field is not sufficiently smooth \citep{hairerWanner}.
+In contrast to the common application of such methods, in the case of Neural ODEs we cannot choose the appropriate solver and tolerance for a given problem as the vector field of the Neural ODE block is changing throughout training.
+While there always exists a low enough tolerance such that the adaptation issue does not occur, this low enough tolerance may be prohibitively small in practice and is certainly leaving runtime efficiency on the table.

+So far, there does not exist any other algorithm that we are aware of which solves the issue.
+The aim of the proposed algorithms is not to achieve state-of-the-art results, but rather be a first step towards ensuring that trained Neural ODE models can be viewed independently of the solver configuration used for training.
+Here we will describe the algorithm for the fixed step solvers, which shows promising results for an equivalent algorithm for adaptive methods see in the Supplementary Material Section \ref{sec:appendix_adaptation_algo}).
+Pseudo-code for both settings is presented in Alg.~\ref{algo:step_adapt}.